puppetlabs-toy-chest/wash/CONTRIBUTING.md

 ### Guidelines

-We try to follow common Go conventions as enforced by the compiler and several static analysis tools used in Travis CI.
+We try to follow common Go conventions as enforced by the compiler and several static analysis tools run in GitHub Actions on pull requests and commits.

 #### File naming